How to Interpret Biblical Prophecy

 Hebrew poetry:

-There are forms and rules that are distinct from English poetry.
-English poetry seeks rhythm and rhyme, where Hebrew poetry is about word play i.e. paronomasia.
+Some forms and rules are distinct from English poetry.
+English poetry seeks rhythm and rhyme, whereas Hebrew poetry is about word play i.e. paronomasia.
 There are four basic kinds of parallelism – synonymous, climactic, antithesis, and external, as well as acrostics.

 Cultural Idioms and Euphemism: